python/mypy/docs/source/installed_packages.rst

 If you use mypy to type check a Python other than the version running mypy, you can use the ``--python-executable`` flag to point to the executable, and mypy will find packages installed for that python executable.

+Note that mypy does not support some more dynamic import features, such as zip imports and advanced custom import hooks.